giuliopie/my-business-calendar-backend/README.md

 # NutriBook Messenger Integration

 An integration project between **NutriBook** and various messaging platforms (e.g., WhatsApp, Gmail) to send reminders and notifications to patients.
+Assumption: **NutriBook** must be synced with a Google Calendar account.

 ---

 ## Features
+- Retrieve the Nutribook synced events from your Google Calendar.
+- Flexible and extensible API for future integrations.

 ---